-- IAS 1, 'Presentation of financial statements' (effective for annual periods beginning on or after 1 January 2016) These amendments are as part of the IASB initiative to improve presentation and disclosure in financial reports, effective for annual periods beginning on or after 1 January 2016.
-There was no material impact on the financial statements. - (ii) New standards, amendments and interpretations issued but not effective for the current financial year and not early adopted by the Company - IFRS 9, 'Financial instruments' (effective for annual periods beginning on or after 1 January 2018) addresses the classification, measurement and recognition of financial assets and financial liabilities.
+(ii) New standards, amendments and interpretations issued but not effective for the current financial year and not early adopted by the Company.

+- IFRS 9, 'Financial instruments' (effective for annual periods beginning on or after 1 January 2018) addresses the classification, measurement and recognition of financial assets and financial liabilities.
 IFRS 9 was issued in November 2009 and October 2010.
 It replaces the parts of IAS 39 that relate to the classification and measurement of financial instruments.
 IFRS 9 requires financial assets to be classified into two measurement categories: those measured as at fair value and those measured at amortised cost.
 The determination is made at initial recognition.
 The classification depends on the entity's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.
 For financial liabilities, the standard retains most of the IAS 39 requirements.
 The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.
 The Company holds its financial instruments at fair value through profit or loss so does not anticipate a significant impact on implementation.
-The Company intends to adopt IFRS 9 no later than the accounting period beginning on or after 1 January 2018. - IAS 7, 'Statement of cash flows' (effective for annual periods beginning on or after 1 January 2017) introduces an additional disclosure that will enable users of financial statements to evaluate changes in liabilities arising from financing activities, subject to endorsement by the EU.
-The Company is yet to assess the full impact of the amendments to IAS 7 on the financial statements but does not expect these to be significant. - IFRIC 22, 'Foreign currency transactions and advance consideration' (effective for annual periods beginning on or after 1 January 2018) addresses foreign currency transactions or parts of transactions where there is consideration that is denominated or priced in a foreign currency.
+The Company intends to adopt IFRS 9 no later than the accounting period beginning on or after 1 January 2018. - IFRIC 22, 'Foreign currency transactions and advance consideration' (effective for annual periods beginning on or after 1 January 2018) addresses foreign currency transactions or parts of transactions where there is consideration that is denominated or priced in a foreign currency.
 The guidance aims to reduce diversity in practice.
-The Company will carry out a detailed assessment of IFRIC 22's impact in the coming year and intends to adopt IFRIC 22 no later than the accounting period beginning on or after 1 January 2018, subject to endorsement by the European Union. - (iii) New standards, amendments and interpretations issued but not effective for the current financial year and not relevant to the Company's operations.
+The Company intends to adopt IFRIC 22 no later than the accounting period beginning on or after 1 January 2018, subject to endorsement by the European Union.
+The Company does not anticipate a significant impact on implementation.

+(iii) New standards, amendments and interpretations issued but not effective for the current financial year and not relevant to the Company's operations.